Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Your company plans to move several servers to Azure.
-The companyג€™s compliance policy states that a server named FinServer must be on a separate network segment.
+The company has compliance policy states that a server named FinServer must be on a separate network segment.
 You are evaluating which Azure services can be used to meet the compliance policy requirements.
 Which Azure solution should you recommend?

 - [ ] A resource group for FinServer and another resource group for all the other servers.
 - [x] A virtual network for FinServer and another virtual network for all the other servers.